Dr Virginia Fisher

 I joined Plymouth University in 2010 as an Associate Professor in Human Resource Studies and also as the Programme Leader for the CIPD professionally accredited MA in Human Resource Management.

 From 2013 to 2017, I undertook the management role of Associate Head (Graduate Studies) for the (then) new Plymouth Graduate School of Management.
-I was a member of the PGSoM senior executive team and responsible for all aspects of teaching and learning within the school, working closely with PGT programme leaders and faculty administrators.
-I aimed to provide strategic leadership which enhanced both learning and the broader student experience.
+I was a member of the PGSoM senior executive team and responsible for all aspects of teaching and learning within the school, working closely with subject heads, programme leaders and faculty administrators.
+I provided leadership which enhanced both learning and the broader student experience.
 This was a very exciting and challenging role which absorbed me totally for four years and from which I learned much.